AHolwell/HomeLINK/README.md

 As has been touched on, the userId from cognito is the database _hash key_, then the user can pass in device Ids via the register endpoint to use as the _range key_.
 The unique combination of the two is used for the tables primary indexing.
 As far as the user is concerned howver, as their userId isnt known or accessable to them, their device Ids are all that is needed for querying the table.

 In terms the rest of the data stored about a device.
 I have a base device Zod Schema (`./packages/core/src/schema/BaseDevice`) which stores information all devices in the table will have.
-In essence it is what I am considereing the base functionality and registration details of all IoT devices.
+In essence it is what I am considering the base functionality and registration details of all IoT devices.

 This is then extended into specific device categories.
 Such as the two I have supported `Light` and `Carbon Monitor`.
 These have extra information on top of the base device information specific to their functionality, such as `colour` and `intensity`.

 While I support specific device categories, I allow any string to be used as the device category to support the users in using the api for their custom devices - in accordance with my first assumption.

 Each schema also comes with which fields the API will allow the user to update after registration.
-These are the fields related to ongoing functionality such as `isPowered` or customastion such as `deviceName`.
+These are the fields related to ongoing functionality such as `isPowered` or customisation such as `deviceName`.

 For the lowest friction device registration, and codebase simplicity, you cant set any customisation options during the registration request, you can only provide the registration information.
 The customisation options currently default to hardcoded values. though if it was appropriate, the defaults can be trivially replaced by functions to derive the initiation vlaues